tombodders/Athlete-contract/README.md

 Athlete_contract2.sol:

 Second deployment of an athlete smart contract.
-This version gets all information input before the contract is deployed and uses the same set goals and get bonus function as the previous contract
+This version gets all information input into structs before the contract is deployed and uses the same set goals and get bonus function as the previous contract.
+Structs simply put makes the data easier to view

 Athlete_contract3.sol:

 Third deployment of an athlete smart contract.
-This one uses a chainlink oracle to fetch data from a simulated API, the API simply has what would be the necessary athlete data.
+This one uses a chainlink oracle to fetch data from a simulated API, the API has what would be the necessary athlete data.
-Since this method requires a chainlink oracle, there is a fee associated with the oracle of 0.1 chainlink token.
+Since this method requires a chainlink oracle, there is a fee associated with the oracle of 0.1 chainlink token per use.
 These can also be acquired on a testnet

 ![image](https://user-images.githubusercontent.com/31867189/129264432-95011017-5160-4bad-a48d-4556faec5a3e.png)